Basic Controlled Remote Viewing ONLINE

 Now is your time!

-(NOTE: This course can be done ONLINE ONLY.)
+(NOTE: This course is currently done online.)

 Controlled Remote Viewing has been called "The Survival Skill of the Future."

 Give yourself a Christmas gift with this amazing mental martial art.
 Read what the class includes, below:

 Controlled Remote Viewing Basic, Phases 1, 2 and 3 includes:

 The Theory of CRV –

 An overview of the CRV method, its uses, potentials, currently-used applications and limitations.

 The History of the Military’s Remote Viewing Program –

 How the U.S. Military came to develop and use Controlled Remote Viewing as a supplement to its Intelligence gathering tools.

 A Brief Overview of Other Types of Remote Viewing.